CH-Nithin-Reddy/ecommerce-k8s/README.md

 ## What This Project Is

 A fully production-grade, highly available e-commerce application deployed on a **3-node Kubernetes cluster running on AWS EC2**.
+Built from scratch in 5 weeks — no managed Kubernetes, no shortcuts.

 The app is a real store: browse products by category, add to cart, place orders, view order history.
 The entire infrastructure underneath it is battle-hardened with high availability, autoscaling, observability, and GitOps.